RishabhRD/popfix/README.md

 Coloring is true then special color(different than normal background) is displayed for list. [only for floating window]

+Title represents title of list window.
+It would be displayed iff borders are active.

 ### Preview [optional]